dougmoscrop/serverless-plugin-include-dependencies/README.md

 # serverless-plugin-include-dependencies

+> Note: This plugin no longer excludes the `aws-sdk` to stay in line with AWS best practices (bring your own SDK)

 This is a Serverless plugin that should make your deployed functions smaller.

 It does this by enabling you to add your `node_modules` folder to the `exclude` list, then it individually adds each module that your handler depends on.